E. Guigal - Côte-Rôtie La Turque 2020

 Wine rated (2024 guide) 98/100

-The nose resembles what one smells when entering a spice market in the Far East.
-The full-bodied palate is concentrated and understatedly powerful, but also graceful, the generous dose of toasty oak almost perfectly integrated.
-Extremely long finish that keeps expelling berries, butter, orange and stone.
-To be discovered now, but best enjoyed from 2027 onwards.
+The nose resembles what you smell when entering a spice market in the Far East.
+The full-bodied palate is highly concentrated and underestimated in terms of power, but also graceful, with the generous dose of toasted oak almost perfectly integrated.
+An extremely long finish that continues to expel berries, butter, orange, and stone fruit.
+Ready to drink now, but best enjoyed from 2027 onwards.

 Jeb Dunnuck